susan-davis/stellar-core/BIBLE.md

 travel, ply the ocean of space, but always seem to be aligned on a common up and down direction when they meet.
-Ships are powered by Applied Phlebotinum ("Energon crystals"), and attack and defend with beams and fields of energy.
+Ships are powered by Applied Phlebotinum ("Energon crystals"), and attack and defend with beams ("energy projectors")  and fields of energy ("shields").
 Ships have energy projectors, an assortment of missiles and torpedoes, deflector shields, and warp ("Alcubierre") and impulse ("reaction") engines.
-Ships are equipped with tractor beams, transporters ("matter transport beams"), and shuttlecraft.
+Ships are equipped with tractor beams, transporters ("matter transport device"), and shuttlecraft.

 #### Personal Technology
-Stellar Command personnel have
+Typical items available for PCs from ship's stores include:

+- Uniform
+- Comm
+- Comm Repeater
+- Multiscanner
+- Stunner
+- Laser Cutter
+- Medical Kit
+- Repair Kit
+- Survival Kit
+- Environment Suit
+- EVA Pack
+- Maneuvering Pack
+- Portable Shelter
+- MTD Anchor

+More militaristic gear, such as handheld energy projectors and energy pavises, is generally restricted to Patrol Command or Defence Command missions, or to invasion scenarios.
+Unless a ground combat war story is the point of the episode, omit these from your game.

 ## Major Powers
 ### The Stellar Union